 Another point falls under §1202(d)(1) which relays that a “Qualified Small Business” occurs when it is a domestic C corporation and the aggregate gross assets did not exceed $50,000,000 during and immediately after issuance of the stock.
 The petitioner did testify that the Intel stocks were sold on the same day the petitioner exercised them; however, petitioner argues that the Intel stocks were QSBS because they were received through converting the Cognet stock options following the merger of the two corporations.

 “In support, petitioner cites section 1202(f), which provides: ‘If any stock in a corporation is acquired solely through the conversion of other stock in such corporation which is qualified small business stock in the hands of the taxpayer— (1) the stock so acquired shall be treated as qualified small business stock in the hands of the taxpayer, and (2) the stock so acquired shall be treated as having been held during the period during which the converted stock was held.'”(quoting T.C.
 Memo.
-At *3); see §1202(f).
+2010-15 at *3); see §1202(f).

 As seen in Holmes v.
 C.I.R., the petitioner in this case failed to provide any balance sheets that would show the Owner’s equity in Cognet; with that being said, at the time of the issuance of stock options, the court cannot determine that Cognet was ever a “Qualified Small Business” under §1202(d)(1).
 The record also shows a lack of evidence that proves the petitioner held the stock options for the 5-year minimum holding period under §1202(a)(1).
 The only facts that in the case is that the petitioner acquired the Cognet stock option in 2001 and subsequently after the merger with Intel, sold the stocks in 2003.
 Evidencing that there was, at the most, a 3-year holding period.